5 Best Shower Oils: Which Is Right for You? (2018)

 It does have more of a shower gel consistency to it so it's easier handle and more familiar to use in shower.
 But since the first ingredient is water, it won't be as moisturizing as some of the others on this list that are more exclusively oil-based.

-That does make this a nice entry into shower oils though, especially if you've been hesitant because you have concerns about it feeling too greasy or making the tub too slippery.
+That does make Sabon a nice entry into the shower and bath oil scene though, especially if you've been hesitant because you have concerns about it feeling too greasy or making the tub too slippery.

 Just because it isn't as oil-heavy as others, doesn't mean it isn't moisturizing.
 The Sabon oil is packed with hydrating oils like avocado, olive, jojoba, and wheat germ oil.
 Still, those with very dry skin may find that they can't skip their post-shower body lotion with this one.
 It has a light floral scent that is lovely in the shower but doesn't stick around all day.